 Rowridge plus Midhurst

-If the two transmitters you`re interested in have overlapping frequency bands, and therefore it isn`t possible to use a diplexer, the other option is to run a cable for each aerial down to a 2 way CoAx surface plate (a decent quality screened one obviously, like this one).
+If the two transmitters you`re interested in have overlapping frequency bands, and therefore it isn`t possible to use a diplexer, you can try a splitter in reverse as a combiner or the other option is to run a cable for each aerial down to a 2 way CoAx surface plate (a decent quality screened one obviously, like this one).
 Use of twin cable would help make this particular job neater and quicker.
 Then, when you want to swap the signal from one transmitter to the other, just pull out the lead from one socket and put it in the other !

 There are three schools of thought about whether terminators are necessary :